GlassPane/Mesh/README.md

 - **Debug mode** is enabled by setting the `mesh.debug` system property to `true`.
 For more fine-tuned control see [MeshApiOptions](src/main/java/dev/upcraft/mesh/api/MeshApiOptions.java).

 - **Development mode** is enabled by setting the `fabric.development` system property to `true` (default for mod workspaces).

+  - **in development mode only:** set the `mesh.minecraft.session.username` and `mesh.minecraft.session.uuid` system properties to automatically update your session on game start, and get your username and skin.

 ---